tomitan100/org.openhab.binding.bom/README.md

 ## BOM Images Configuration

 The first step is to figure out the product ID of the images you are after.
 You can do this easily by searching "IDR" in BOM's catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml.
+Another way is to note the product ID in the "Rainfall Radars" URL itself.  e.g http://www.bom.gov.au/products/IDR701.loop.shtml.

 Note that each radar range is under different product ID.